REslim30/ATOMfeeds/README.md

 ```
     The client that sends GET requests to a web-server.
 ```

+### Features
+- HTTP persistent requests - produces less overhead per request.
+- ATOM syndication server restores itself on any unexpected crashes.
+- ATOM syndication server has a keep-alive mechanism.
+Probes client to ensure they haven't crashed.
+- ATOM syndication server terminates connection if no response in 15 seconds. - Ensures no dead-connections exist.
+- ATOM syndication server restores previous state upon crashes.
+It uses SQLite which is "highly resistant to corruption" if an application crashes.

 ### How to run
 All processes should be run from the main parent directory (Where this README.md is located) using the provided make commands: